A girl with headphones on in the middle of a dance step.

 3. Essity – from baby care to toilet paper

-Essity is one of the world’s leading health and hygiene companies, with well-known brands such as Libero, Libresse and Cushelle toilet paper, to name a few.
-Once part of forest company SCA, founded in 1929, Essity broke off in 2017 to become an independent company and one of the largest in its industry.
+Essity is about the bare necessities of life.
+It is one of the world’s leading health and hygiene companies, with well-known brands such as Libero, Libresse and Cushelle toilet paper, to name a few.

 A H&M shop front with big posters.

-An H&M flagship store in Tokyo.
+A H&M flagship store in Tokyo.
 Photo: H&M

 4. H&M fashion